ericoporto/ags-manual-wiki/DialogOptionsRenderingInfo.md

 ---

-The DialogOptionsRenderingInfo instance is used by the [custom dialog options](CustomDialogOptions#CustomDialogOptions) system.
+The DialogOptionsRenderingInfo instance is used by the [custom dialog options](CustomDialogOptions) system.
 You can never create one yourself, it will be passed in to the dialog option functions as described in the linked page.